 http://www.carersbucks.org Email firstname.lastname@example.org

-Slough Carer Support Services – From April 2016 information and support services for carers in Slough are provided by a new organisation Slough Carer Support Service
+Slough Carer Support Services – Information and support services for carers in Slough is provided by Slough Carer Support Service Tel.
+01753 303428

 www.sloughcarerssupport.co.uk Email email@example.com

 Burnham Carers’ Support Group – Monthly support group run jointly by Carers Bucks and Burnham Health Promotion Trust.
 Information, help and support for all carers.
 Varied programme of speakers and activities.
 For more details contact Ann Whiteley Carers Bucks 0300 777 2722 or Shirley Shaw, Burnham Health Promotion Trust Tel.
 01628 661441